 When you create a simple K2 clip on a K2 system, K2 software can create a corresponding reference file.
 The reference file is stored in a directory in the clip's folder on the V: drive.
-You can configure the software to create QuickTime reference files or MXF reference files.
+You can configure the software to create QuickTime reference files, MXF reference files, or no reference files.
 The following topics provide information about reference files on K2 systems.